giveri/gemini-cli/docs/telemetry.md

     - `error` (if applicable)
     - `error_type` (if applicable)

-- `gemini_cli.api_request`: This event occurs when making a request to Gemini API.
+- `gemini_cli.api_request`: This event occurs when making a request to Ollama API.

   - **Attributes**:
     - `model`